All Things Clipart

 1986...Twenty-year-old Mike Tyson knocks out 33-year-old Trevor Berbick in just

-1988...The Northrop B-2 (stealth bomber) is shown publically for the first time.
+1988...The Northrop B-2, stealth bomber, is shown publicly for the first time.
+The aircraft is developed

 1936...American publisher Henry Luce buys the name of the

-defunct Life Magazine and reissues it as new pictorial magazine which he names
+defunct Life Magazine.
+It becomes a pictorial magazine which he names

 1940...Romania signs the Tripartite Pac, officially aligning

 television shows I Dream of Jeannie and Dallas, passes away.
 He was 81 years old.